justinjstark/Delivered/README.md

 }
 ```

-This will limit the number of all concurrent deliveries using `FtpDeliveryService` to three, but will limit concurrent deliveries per host to one.
+This will limit the number of all concurrent deliveries using `FtpDeliverer` to three, but will limit concurrent deliveries per host to one.
 This is useful if you don't want to overly tax a receiving server.

 The second `MaximumConcurrentDeliveries` in the previous example takes a grouping function with an `IEndpoint` parameter and an `object` return.
 All endpoints are grouped according to the grouping function and `.Equals`.
 Throttling is applied to each group which allows for a more complex application such as: